-- Consideration of natural systems by using knowledge of interactions in nature and how ecosystems function (considered in preparing Chapters no. 3, 8, 9 and 10). - Taking into account the services that ecosystems provide - including those that underpin social and economic well-being, such as flood and climate regulation (considered in preparing Chapters no. 3 and 8) or recreation, culture and quality of life (considered in preparing Chapters no. 9 and 11). - Involving people those who benefit from ecosystem services and those managing them need to be involved in decisions that affect them.
-Public consultation has informed the preparation of the Draft Plan which will be further developed before adoption, taking into account submissions/observations at each stage of the plan-making process.
+- Consideration of natural systems by using knowledge of interactions in nature and how ecosystems function (considered in preparing Chapters nos.
+3, 8, 9 and 10). - Taking into account the services that ecosystems provide - including those that underpin social and economic well-being, such as flood and climate regulation (considered in preparing Chapters nos.
+3 and 8) or recreation, culture and quality of life (considered in preparing Chapters nos.
+9 and 11). - Involving people those who benefit from ecosystem services and those managing them need to be involved in decisions that affect them.
+Public consultation has informed the preparation of the Plan, taking into account submissions/observations at each stage of the plan-making process.